ngthanhtuung/FreelanceJob/README.md

   - `Bootstrap 4`
   - `JSTL` - Standard Tag Library for JSP
 - Backend
-  - `Servlet`
-  - `AWS`
+  - `Servlet` - Java programming language class that is used to extend the capabilities of servers
+  - `JDBC` - A Java API to connect and execute the query with the database
-  - `MS SQL`
+  - `MS SQL` - A relational database management system developed by Microsoft
-- Others
-  - `Trello`
-  - `Github`
+  - `AWS` - Amazon Web Service
-  - `Send Grid`
+  - `Send Grid` - SendGrid’s email delivery engine makes sure your messages reach the inbox.
-  - `Stripe`
+  - `Stripe` - Payment method

-## 🏃‍♂️ How to run project

-- To run this project, you should use Netbeans IDE (especially version 12.4) to run easily, another IDE like IntelliJ, Eclipse,...
-You need to find the way to config this project before using.
-- You must install maven `https://phoenixnap.com/kb/install-maven-windows`
-- After open project and run file pom.xml to install dependency.
-- At `src\utils\DBUtils.java` file, you need to change this code into your password to use database.
-- Set up database by running the `freelanceJob123.sql` file in `database` folder.
-- Finally, let's start to experience the website.

-## ⚠️ Note

-- To use system this project, please login with `Gmail by @fpt.edu.vn`

 ## License & copyright